fsharp/fsharp.org/data-science/index.md

 ---
 layout: page
 title: Data Science | The F# Software Foundation
-headline: Data Science with F#
+headline: Using F# for Data Science
 ---

 Data science brings techinques such as statistical analysis, machine learning, data visualization and programming to